See your Iowa health insurance coverage options now.

 - You must not be incarcerated

-- You must not already have Medicare
+- You must not be enrolled in Medicare

-- Not have access to affordable health coverage through your employer.
+- Not have access to affordable health coverage through an employer.
 If your employer offers coverage, but you feel it’s too expensive, use our Employer Health Plan Affordability Calculator to see if you might qualify for premium subsidies in the Marketplace.

 - Not qualify for Medicaid or CHIP.